 Not that there is little effort involved: my hands are like 'contortionists dancing' someone with a poet's heart noted while observing me at work.
 This overtly handcrafted quality never ceases to captivate me.

 Another commentator stated that my 'woven jewellery pieces made from interlaced silver and gold ribbon evokes the social fabric of Rio de Janeiro, a place where the rich and diverse cultural heritage are beautifully, even if turbulently, intertwined.'

 As I was born and grew up in Brazil - a country often described as a land of contrasts, a place of extremes - this rings true.

 The working process itself feels very much like a search.
 A search for that elusive place in the middle, where a state of balance is possible.
 There, the weaving may flow inevitably into a wearable art piece that will never be repeated, as it reflects that singular, treasured moment.

 The emotional inspiration for this series comes from how our decisions shape our lives.
 How if well reflected, embraced and celebrated, they never fail to wear beautifully.
-Like crossroads weaving the fabric of our cities, plainly inscribing the land with our interconnectedness."
+Like crossroads weaving the fabric of our cities, plainly inscribing the land with our interconnectedness.

-Gurgel-Segrillo's contemporary jewellery series has been exhibited in galleries in the UK, Ireland, Japan, Brazil and the USA and are sold worldwide; actor Orlando Bloom is one of many collectors of her uniquely handcrafted and ultimately wearable art (woven ring).
+Gurgel-Segrillo's contemporary jewellery series have been exhibited in galleries in the UK, Ireland, Japan, Brazil and the USA and are sold worldwide; actor Orlando Bloom is one of many collectors of her uniquely handcrafted and ultimately wearable art (woven ring).

 prints series #1 - Figurative explorations on love and womanhood, empowerment and femininity.